 The relative lack of these crucial hormones explains how patients suffering from Adrenal Fatigue find it difficult to ‘lift’ themselves or maintain any kind of reasonable energy level throughout the day.
 There is one exception though (see below) – Adrenal Fatigue sufferers sometimes experience a bounce in energy in the late evening.

-When we encounter stress we depend on our adrenals to release hormones like cortisol, adrenaline and norepinephrine.
-These hormones regulate our stress response and allow us to increase our strength, focus and awareness when we need it.
+When we encounter stress we depend on our adrenals to release hormones like cortisol, adrenaline, and norepinephrine.
+These hormones regulate our stress response and allow us to increase our strength, focus, and awareness when we need it.
 However, when the adrenals are fatigued they struggle to release the necessary amount of these hormones.
 Patients with Adrenal Fatigue often report a lack of enthusiasm, feelings of apathy or disinterest, irritability and anxiety.

-A part of the adrenals named the cortex is responsible for producing aldosterone, a mineralocorticoid which works with the kidney to regulate our fluid and mineral excretion.
-When the adrenals become fatigued, we produce less aldosterone and we tend to excrete large amounts of important minerals in our urine.
+A part of the adrenal glands named the cortex is responsible for producing aldosterone, a mineralocorticoid which works with the kidney to regulate our fluid and mineral excretion.
+When the adrenals become fatigued, we produce less aldosterone and tend to excrete large amounts of important minerals in our urine.
 Individuals with depleted endocrine systems often report frequent urination, which is often attributed to age but may actually be caused by depleted adrenals.

-This means that Adrenal Fatigue sufferers effectively lose the ability to balance the levels of minerals like sodium, potassium and magnesium in their blood.
+This means that Adrenal Fatigue sufferers effectively lose the ability to balance the levels of minerals like sodium, potassium, and magnesium in their blood.
 In turn, this leads to cravings for foods which will replace the sodium that we have lost.
 If you find yourself suddenly craving salty snacks, you could be suffering from Adrenal Fatigue.

 A typical progression is to find yourself tired all day, then suddenly get a bounce in your energy levels late in the evening.
-This tends to occur in the earlier stages of Adrenal Fatigue, when the adrenals are still capable of producing significant amounts of cortisol and adrenaline.
+This tends to occur in the earlier stages of Adrenal Fatigue when the adrenals are still capable of producing significant amounts of cortisol and adrenaline.

 Cortisol has an anti-inflammatory effect that helps to regulate your immune system.
 Inflammation is often simply a sign that your body is fighting an infection, but cortisol prevents this reaction from getting out of control.
 Maintaining a balanced cortisol level – not too low and not too high – is an important part of our health.